Correlation in Catalysts Enables Arbitrary Manipulation of Quantum Coherence

 \begin{pro} For any given $\mF$ and $\mO_\mF$, suppose that $\mO_\mF$ includes the relabeling of the classical register and free operations conditioned on the classical register.
 Then, if $\rho$ is asymptotically transformable to $\rho'$, there exists a free transformation from $\rho$ to $\rho'$ with a correlated catalyst as well as marginal catalysts with an arbitrarily small error. \end{pro}

 Proposition~\ref{pro:sufficient} shows that sufficient conditions for asymptotic transformations are directly carried over to single-shot catalytic transformations.
-This particularly implies that, in a general class of convex resource theories, the regularized relative entropy measure provides a sufficient condition for these single-shot catalytic transformations under asymptotically resource non-generating operations ~\cite{Brandao2015reversible}.
+This particularly implies that, in a general class of convex resource theories, the regularized relative entropy measure provides a sufficient condition for these single-shot catalytic transformations under asymptotically resource non-generating operations, given the generalized quantum Stein's lemma holds~\cite{Brandao2015reversible,Brandao2010generalization} (see also Ref.~\cite{Berta2022on_a_gap} for the recent argument about the incompleteness in the proof of the generalized quantum Stein's lemma).

 Combining Propositions~\ref{pro:general monotone marginal catalytic} and \ref{pro:sufficient}, we arrive at the complete characterizations of marginal- and correlated-catalytic free transformations for various settings in which the resource measures governing asymptotic transformations satisfy the tensor-product additivity and superadditivity.
 These include several well-known relative entropy based measures, such as the free energy in quantum thermodynamics with Gibbs-preserving operations~\cite{matsumoto2010reverse,Shiraishi2021quantum,Regula2020benchmarking,Zhou2020general}, the entanglement entropy with LOCC pure state transformations~\cite{Bennett1996concentrating,lipkabartosik2021catalytic,kondra2021catalytic}, and the relative entropy of speakable coherence with several free operations~\cite{Winter2016operational,Zhao2018oneshot,Regula2018oneshot,Chitambar2018dephasing}.
-Notably, Proposition~\ref{pro:general monotone marginal catalytic} and \ref{pro:sufficient} imply the equivalence in the power of correlated catalysts and marginal catalysts for these scenarios.
+Notably, Proposition~\ref{pro:general monotone marginal catalytic} and \ref{pro:sufficient} imply the equivalence in the power of correlated and marginal catalysts for these scenarios.

 \textit{\textbf{Correlated-catalytic covariant transformations.}} --- Although Theorem~\ref{thm:transform catalyst} reveals the exceptional power of marginal catalysts, the power of correlated catalysts in coherence transformation still remains elusive.
-In particular, when the initial state has non-zero coherence, neither the coherence no-broadcasting theorem~\cite{Marvian2019nobroadcasting,Lostaglio2019coherence} nor Proposition~\ref{pro:general monotone marginal catalytic} prohibits us from preparing an arbitrary state.
+In particular, when the initial state has non-zero coherence, neither the coherence no-broadcasting theorem~\cite{Marvian2019nobroadcasting,Lostaglio2019coherence} nor Proposition~\ref{pro:general monotone marginal catalytic} prohibits preparing an arbitrary state.
 We conjecture that a broad class of transformations is possible with correlated catalysts under the presence of initial coherence.